quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 We also see that computing the spectrum perturbatively is faster than repeatedly using sparse diagonalization for a set of parameters.
-In this example the total runtime of {{Pymablock}} would only allow us to compute the eigenvectors at around 5 points in the parameter space.
+In this example the total runtime of Pymablock would only allow us to compute the eigenvectors at around 5 points in the parameter space.